The magical Roth IRA … You’ve heard that you need one. Or if you have one, you’ve heard that you should be taking full advantage of it.

 “… Put 10% of the cash in short-term government bonds and 90% in a very low-cost S&P 500 index fund … ”

 I gave similar advice to my wife for the life insurance money if I were to pass away unexpectedly.
 If it works for Warren Buffet, it works for me.

 7. Diversify to Win

-Balance out your portfolio by investing in options like bonds, international companies, small cap (another name for smaller and aggressively growing companies) and real estate (through REITs).
+Consider balancing out your portfolio by investing in other options like bonds, international companies, small-cap (another name for smaller and aggressively growing companies), and real estate (through REITs).
 By doing this, you won’t be as vulnerable to huge market swings.
 The mix is up to you and what is best for your age, income and your proximity to retirement.

-A simple rule of thumb for stocks and bonds is as follows:
+A simple rule of thumb for stocks and bonds that I like to follow is as follows:

 120 – YOUR AGE = STOCK PERCENTAGE